Dotneteer/dotneteer.github.io/_posts/2017-01-02-vsxreloaded-part-4.md

 }
 ```

+{: class="note"}
-_NOTE: The VsShellUtilities class contains about 50 static members that help you with shell-related common tasks such as showing dialogs, checking the state of the IDE, managing documents, and much more._
+__Note__: The VsShellUtilities class contains about 50 static members that help you with shell-related common tasks such as showing dialogs, checking the state of the IDE, managing documents, and much more.

 ### The .vsct File